ECTO: Exogenous-Conditioned Temporal Operator for Ultra-Short-Term Wind Power Forecasting

 Referee Report

 Summary.
-The paper proposes ECTO, a framework for ultra-short-term wind power forecasting that decomposes exogenous modeling into Physically-Grounded Variable Selection (PGVS) for hierarchical group-aware sparse selection via domain-informed priors and sparsemax, and Exogenous-Conditioned Regime Refinement (ECRR) as a mixture-of-experts applying gain-bias and horizon-specific corrections.
-On three wind farms (66-200 MW, 11-13 exogenous variables), ECTO reports the lowest MSE with relative gains of 2.2-5.2% over the strongest baseline (widening to 8.6% at H=32), positive ablations (+1.84% PGVS, +2.86% ECRR), and interpretable site-specific patterns.
+The paper proposes ECTO, a framework for ultra-short-term wind power forecasting that decomposes exogenous variable modeling into Physically-Grounded Variable Selection (PGVS) using a domain-informed physical prior with hierarchical group-aware sparse selection via sparsemax, and Exogenous-Conditioned Regime Refinement (ECRR) employing a mixture-of-experts paradigm for gain-bias calibration and horizon-specific corrections.
+Experiments across three wind farms (66-200 MW, 11-13 exogenous variables, different climates) report that ECTO attains the lowest MSE, with relative gains of 2.2-5.2% over the strongest baseline (widening to 8.6% at H=32), supported by ablations showing +1.84% from PGVS and +2.86% from ECRR, plus interpretability results indicating physically meaningful selections.

 major comments (1)